illixion/blog.illixion.com/content/posts/colima-home-assistant.md

 - tutorials
 ---

+> Please note that this article uses an old version of colima due to a major networking refactor done in 0.6.0, so you may be missing important updates.
+The article will be updated as soon as a new way to define bridged networks has been found.

 ## Preface

 Home Assistant is a popular open-source platform for home automation that allows you to control and monitor your smart devices from a single interface.
 It can run on various platforms, including macOS, but it requires a container runtime such as Docker to work properly.